From man awk

 To get the major version:

-echo $version | awk -F '.' '{print $1}'
+echo $version | awk -F '.' '{ print $1 }'

-Here, the input field separator is the period and we’re returning the 1st field.
+The input field separator is the period and we’re returning the 1st field.

 A more concise way to write this is:

-awk -F. '{print $1}' <<< $version
+awk -F. '{ print $1 }' <<< $version

 Minor version